bwsw/sj-platform/SJDocs/source/Tutorial.rst

 You can launch more than a single processing module.
 Data streams can be distributed among them in various ways.

-A few output modules may receive the processed data and put them into a storage/storages.
+A few output modules may receive processed data and put them into a storage/storages.
 This case is described in the :ref:`sflow-example-task`.

 To configure and monitor the system, SJ-Platform provides a user with a comprehensive RESTful API and Web UI.